Paddling Triadelphia Reservoir

 I have just picked up my water use permit from the Washington Suburban Sanitary Commission (WSSC), but my paddling season has had a slow start.
 With both cold air and cold water, the risks of hypothermia require additional precautions.
-Finally, in the beginning of April, I have taken my kayak on the Triadelphia Reservoir to start the 2011 season.
+Finally, in the end of May, I have taken my kayak on the Triadelphia Reservoir to start the 2011 season.
 I have confirmed that many of the smaller boat launches on both Reservoirs will be available to boat traffic this season.
 For Triadelphia Reservoir, both the Big Branch and the Pig Tail Area have been reopened to boat traffic.
-Currnelty, these appear to be available as the WSSC News Release describes.
+Currently, these appear to be available as the WSSC map describes.
 To confirm this information, the WSSC Visitors Center can be contacted at 301-774-9124 or this data can be confirmed when you pick up your water use pass.

 Before you can go to the launch site, you need to pick up a permit from the Washington Suburban Sanitary Commission (WSSC) that manages the Triadelphia Reservoir.
 At the time of this writing, permits could be purchased from 7:00AM to 4:30PM weekdays and weekends.
 A day pass costs $5 and a season pass runs $60.
 Full details are available on the WSSC web site.
 The Brighton Dam Visitors Information Center where these passes can be purchased (shown in the picture) is located at GPS coordinates (N 39° 11.471' W 077° 0.424').
 A map to this point can be found here.